 May: U.S. officials told Politico that two Iranian warships – one potentially carrying seven fast attack craft – could be headed to Venezuela.
 Tehran warned the United States not to interfere with the transit of the two warships.
 “Iran is always present in international waters and has this right under international law," Foreign Ministry spokesperson Saeed Khatibzadeh told reporters.
 "No country can violate this right."

 June: The two Iranian warships rounded the Cape of Good Hope and entered the Atlantic Ocean.
 The Pentagon said that delivery of weapons to Venezuela would be a "provocative act" and a "threat" to U.S. partners in the Western Hemisphere.
 "We would reserve the right to take appropriate measures - in concert with our partners - to deter the delivery or transit of such weapons," spokesperson John Kirby told CNN in a statement.
+The Biden administration also warned Venezuela and Cuba not to permit the warships to dock.
+The two ships turned off course and instead headed north up the African west coast, Politico reported on June 17.

 Alex Yacoubian, a program assistant at the U.S. Institute of Peace, assembled this report.
 Andrew Hanna, a program specialist at the U.S. Institute of Peace, contributed.